Dog safely enjoying freedom in a secure garden

 The Short Answer: Yes.

-In late December 2025 the the Government announced a new Electric ban collar consultation to once again discuss the banning of “electric shock collars”.
+In late December 2025 the Government announced plans to run a future consultation on an Electric collar ban.
+The proposed consultation, which currently has not date, is to once again discuss the banning of “electric shock collars”.
 So what about Containment (Invisible) Fences?
 These valuable fences were explicitly excluded from the previous ban announcement because they were recognised as life-saving tools.

 The 2018 DEFRA consultation already settled this debate, confirming that containment systems prevent road accidents and provide pets with safety and freedom.
 For owners unfamiliar with this approach, understanding how electronic dog fences work can help explain why containment systems are treated differently from training collars.